reproducible-reporting/stepup-core/docs/getting_started/first_step.md

-# First step
+# First Step

 The goal of the first tutorial is to introduce the basic usage of StepUp.
-For the sake of simplicity, a minimal workflow will be defined that won't achieve much.
+For the sake of simplicity, a minimal workflow will be defined that does not achieve much.

 ## Example